AJWest22/MS4/README.md

  - *PYTHON* to add the backend functionality to the site, for example allowing views to be shown on the fontend, and urls to work.

  - *JQUERY* to offer interactivity to the site, for example payment information.

+ ### **Frameworks**

+ - *BootStrap 4* is used to help style the site, and add responsve features to the site.
+The code used by BootStrap is used to add some style to the site, for example the button classes, in the html templates.
+It is also used to make the site responsive using columns and rows, for example the <div class="col-12 col-md-6"> in the add_product.html template.

+ - *DJANGO* is a python framework, and is used in this site to help provide backend functionality.
+It incudes a in-built database and this is used to store games, reviews, order histories and users amongst other things in this project.